 I recently deleted my Instagram app from my phone.
 Mostly because I really used to spend hours scrolling through my explore page, watching slime videos (which I wasn´t even interested in and, quite frankly, give me headaches) or reading through stupid overly-reposted Tumblr text posts.
 Another reason might have been that I, too, compare myself to other people on Instagram.
 Subconsciously, I think humans constantly compare themselves to other people.
 I think it´s normal, and that you can´t really do anything against it.
 But you can change the way you react to the observations you make.
 Like any other teenager/human being, I sometimes struggle with this.
 Especially growing up in the sort of environment I did (I´ve been going to the same school my entire life, starting with Kindergarten.
 There is a lot of pressure on you if you´ve been with a certain group of people for that long, but that´s a story for another post.).

-But here´s the thing, there is always people who are going to have it “better” than you, and there are always people who are going to have it “worse” than you.
+But here´s the thing, there are always people who are going to have it “better” than you, and there are always people who are going to have it “worse” than you.
 I put these two words in quotation marks because nobody knows how good or bad somebody else really has it.
 They might have a terrible past or a terrible future, that´s not for us to tell or us to judge.

 And judging is such a big word when it comes to this debate.
 With comparison, comes judgement.
 Of yourself or others.
 And you know what the first step to self-acceptance and self-love is?
 To stop with all the judging.
 I started being grateful for more things, things like the smell of the wind when I walk my dog, or sunsets, or flowers, or the way my playlist flows so perfectly sometimes.
 I know that this sounds so stereotypical and annoying and you´ve heard advice like this so many times before but try it.